Criticism of SUVs: Pollution

 The report has raised controversy.
-When Oregon radio station KATU asked for comment on the CNW report, Professor John Heywood (with the Massachusetts Institute of Technology (MIT)) saw merit in the study saying, "It raises...some good questions" but "I can only guess at how they did the detailed arithmetic....
+When Oregon radio station KATU asked for comment on the CNW report, Professor John Heywood of the Massachusetts Institute of Technology (MIT) saw merit in the study saying, "It raises...some good questions" but "I can only guess at how they did the detailed arithmetic....
 The danger is a report like this will discourage the kind of thinking we want consumers to do – should I invest in this new technology, should I help this new technology?"

 The Rocky Mountain Institute alleged that even after making assumptions that would lower the environmental impact of the Hummer H3 relative to the Prius, "the Prius still has a lower impact on the environment.
 This indicates that the unpublished assumptions and inputs used by CNW must continue the trend of favoring the Hummer or disfavoring the Prius.
 Since the researchers at Argonne Labs performed a careful survey of all recent life cycle analysis of cars, especially hybrids, our research underlines the deep divide between CNW's study and all scientifically reviewed and accepted work on the same topic."

 A report done by the Pacific Institute alleges "serious biases and flaws" in the study published by CNW, claiming that "the report's conclusions rely on faulty methods of analysis, untenable assumptions, selective use and presentation of data, and a complete lack of peer review."

 For his part, CNW's Art Spinella says environmental campaigners may be right about SUVs, but hybrids are an expensive part of the automotive picture.
 The vehicle at the top of his environmentally-friendly list is the Scion xB because it is easy to build, cheap to run and recycle, and carries a cost of 49 cents a mile over its lifetime.
 "I don't like the Hummer people using that as an example to justify the fact that they bought a Hummer," he said.
 "Just as it's not for Prius owners to necessarily believe that they're saving the entire globe, the environment for the entire world, that's not true either."

 In the June 2008 "From Dust to Dust" study, the Prius cost per lifetime-mile fell 23.5%, to $2.19 per lifetime mile, while the H3 cost rose 12.5%, to $2.33 per lifetime-mile.
 Actual results depend upon the distance driven during the vehicle's life.

 Greenhouse gas emissions

 Unmodified, SUVs emit 700 megatonnes of carbon dioxide per year, which causes global warming.
-Whereas SUVs can be electrified, their (manufacturing) emissions will always be larger than smaller electric cars.
+While SUVs can be electrified, their (manufacturing) emissions will always be larger than smaller electric cars.
 They can also be converted to run on a variety of alternative fuels, including hydrogen.
 That said, the vast majority of these vehicles are not converted to use alternative fuels.